naman14/Accord/README.md

 ## Overview

 `@PerfTest`: The tracers registered in the AccordRule will be run for these tests and will analyse the traces to mark the tests successful or not.
 Examples: Tests that automate the whole critical flow of the app.
 Tests that automate individual screens (scrolling a recyclerview, interacting with tabs etc)

-`@TimeTest`: Benchamrking a specific portion of code or UI interaction.
-Example: Inflating a card in a recyclerview, performing a DB operation etc

 `AccordConfig`: Configuration class for defining the thresholds and limits for your app.